Transgender rights in New Zealand: Civil and political rights

-Legally changing names and sex / gender identity on official documentation can be a large barrier to transgender people in New Zealand, depending on the type of document.
-Documents such as passports and birth certificates, and changing names at schools and universities have often been difficult in the past, and could cause problems for transgender people in the future when their academic record and degree is issued in another name, but changes have been made in the recent years to ease such barriers.
-Counting Ourselves (2019) report showed over 80% of transgender people in New Zealand had an incorrect gender marker on their birth certificate.

 The process for legally changing one's sex on legal documents differs depending on the type of document.
+In the past there have been significant barriers to transgender people in New Zealand wanting to legally change their name and sex / gender identity on official documents, but recent changes in recent years have eased such barriers.

-To change one's sex on a birth certificate, the applicant must show that they have undergone "permanent medical changes".
-In the past this has been interpreted as meaning that a transgender person who has not had genital reconstruction surgery cannot change their sex on their birth certificate, but this has since been updated to be a case-by-case assessment, therefore full genital reconstruction surgery may not always be necessary.
-When the Births, Deaths, Marriages, and Relationships Registration Act 2021 comes into force in 2023, applicants who were born in New Zealand will be able to change the sex marker on their birth certificate by applying to the Registrar of Births, Deaths and Marriages, supplying a statutory declaration of their gender identity and paying the prescribed fee.
+Since 2023 applicants who were born in New Zealand have been able to change the sex marker on their birth certificate by applying to the Registrar of Births, Deaths and Marriages, supplying a statutory declaration of their gender identity and paying the prescribed fee.
 Minors under 18 will also need the consent of their legal guardian or a letter of recommendation from a suitable third party stating that the minor gives informed consent to changing their sex marker.
+Before 2023 to change one's sex on a birth certificate, the applicant had to show that they had undergone "permanent medical changes".
+This had been interpreted as meaning that a transgender person who has not had genital reconstruction surgery or hormones could not change their sex on their birth certificate.
+In 2021 Counting Ourselves (2019) report showed over 80% of transgender people in New Zealand had an incorrect gender marker on their birth certificate.

 Gender markers on New Zealand passports can be changed when applying for or renewing a passport.
 The allowed genders are male (M), female (F), and gender diverse (X).
 If the applicant is under 16, the application also must include a letter of support from a registered counsellor or medical professional.
 The process is similar in the case of changing sex on a citizenship certificate.

 New Zealand driver licences do not have a gender marker printed on them, although the licence holder's gender is recorded on the driver licence register.
 The gender on the register can be changed when applying for or renewing a driver licence, or by contacting Waka Kotahi NZ Transport Agency.

 As of 2016, Statistics New Zealand has the globally first official statistical standard for gender identity, which provides guidance for the collection, analysis and reporting of official statistics on gender identity.
 The current version of the standard was released in April 2021.

 During the 2020 New Zealand general election, Newshub and Stuff reported that documents for individuals who want to register to vote (for the New Zealand 2020 elections) include a checkbox for the gender-neutral title Mx.